robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 Pulses longer that 3600ms will be ignored in both states.
 That covers a line which is permanently low.
 The determination of the pulse duration is not very accurate, but good enough for the purpose.

 The debug output will respond to the input with a series of pulses.
 The first pulse length shows, if a internal timeout (~200µs) or a signal from the host (~1 ms) happened.
+The second pulse shows the state of the reset line.
 That is followed:
 - in sleep mode by a single pulse of another ~3 ms duration
 - in watch mode by a burst of short pulses.
 The burst length indicates the remaining time until reset.
 - the feed signal is confirmed by two pulses of 1 ms duration.